kaylamochizuki/cse15l-lab-reports/Week1LabReport.md

 ```

 - Your course specific account name can be found through this link: https://sdacs.ucsd.edu/~icc/index.php
-- Under “Additional Accounts” the one for cse15l is your username
+- Under “Additional Accounts” for cse15l is your username